swiftgurmeet/coursera-reproducible-research/PA2.md

 # See http://www.water.ca.gov/floodsafe/ca-flood-preparedness/fpw-day3.cfm
 data[605953,"PROPDMGEXP"] <- 6
 ```

-### Comments:
+### Notes:

 - The focus is on reproduciblity aspects, the report could be improved a lot in other settings.
-- The source data is questionable in many ways
+- The source data is questionable in many ways.
 - Inflation is not considered for the economic damage.
 This has the effect of reducing the weightage of the older events, which I think is ok.
 - No caching is used.
 Reproducing the report takes only a couple of minutes including downloading the file.